Want your Christmas gifts to arrive on time? Here are the shipping deadlines - NewsBreak

 - Priority mail express — Dec.
 23

-You can find the USPS send-by dates for international mail and military mail here , and the hours for post office locations during the days around Christmas and the New Year here .The most mispronounced places in California
+You can find the USPS send-by dates for international mail and military mail here, and the hours for post office locations during the days around Christmas and the New Year here.

 UPS